Daniel-Zolo/AiDockProject_V1/README.md

-## Terraform code refactoring task
+## Terraform and Kubernetes assignment for DevOps candidates

 ### Requirements:
 - any Kubernetes environment, e.g.